Electroweak Monopole-antimonopole Pair in the Standard Model: Conclusion

 Although the numerical method employed in this research is a direct generalization of a well-known procedure used in Refs. \cite{KKMAP,KKL}, the solutions obtained in this study are unique and new.
 Indeed, the originality of this work lies in the actual construction of a novel numerical solution, which is a finitely separated Cho-Maison MAP.

-Finally, due to the presence of point singularities at the location of monopoles, total energy of the system is infinite.
+Finally, due to the presence of point singularities at the locations of monopoles, total energy of the system is infinite.
+This also prohibits us from determining if the solutions are bound states.
 However, it is possible to regularize the solutions by introducing a non-trivial U(1) hypercharge permeability in the form of a dimensionless function, $\epsilon\left(\pmb\phi\right)=\left(H/H_0\right)^8$ \cite{ChoMaisonMass,ChoMaisonRegularization}.
+With this, the total energy of Cho-Maison MAP can be evaluated.
 This will be reported in a future work.
 Additionally, electric charges can be introduced into the system forming a pair of dyon and antidyon.